serenagabbio/bootcamp-tamagotchi/README.md

 ##Tamagotchi
-A simple CLI implementation of the Tamagotchi Game developed by sere-g
+A simple CLI implementation of the Tamagotchi Game developed by serenagabbio

 ## To start the game
 npm start